 The Corona Ridge is a geologically long-lived intrabasinal high surrounded by deep basins containing source rocks that are still generating oil.
 It contains over 800 mmboe contingent recoverable resources (mainly in Rosebank and Cambo) and over 1,600 mmboe Pmean unrisked prospective resources in multiple plays, all of which have already been proven in the area.
 Siccar Point’s acreage, the majority of which is operated, encapsulates the entire Corona Ridge area.
 Siccar Point are actively involved in developing, appraising and exploring this very material area.
+Recent drilling activity included a successful appraisal well on the Cambo field and an exploration well on the P.1830 License which resulted in the Blackrock discovery.

 The Cambo Field is located 125 km north-west of the Shetland Islands and lies 30 km south-west of Rosebank and 50 km north of Schiehallion.
 The field was discovered in 2002 and had five wells drilled into the structure.
 Siccar Point acquired a 100% operated interest in the field from the takeover of OMV (U.K.) in January 2017 and brought Shell UK in as a partner in May 2018.